MarioLFB/User_Registration/README.md

 ### Users

 1. As a user, I want to have the option to login or register a new account.
-2. As a user, I want to have my data saved and login later.
+2. As a user, I want to have my data saved.
 3. As a user, I want to access the main menu after logging in.
 4. As a user, I want to have access to weather search options.
 5. As a user, I want to choose the city to get the desired information.